A real estate investor, has been involved in volunteer work since the 1970's.

 Peter M. Liljeberg, M.D.

 Has been a registered nurse for 23 years, and continues work for Carilion Clinic.
 She is Clinical Team Leader at Carilion in the Presurgical Testing Department., her specialty of nursing.
 She is an active board member with the Virginia Society of Peri Anesthesia Nursing.
 She has lived in Roanoke, Virginia since 1987 and is originally from St. Louis, Mo.
 She has been on two short-term medical missions to Dominican Republic, and she leads short-term medical mission teams to Guatemala.
 She serves on the Roanoke District United Methodist Church Board of Missions.
 Anita has been to Guatemala on several medical missions working with the Boca Costa Medical Missions.
 She is very passionate about medical missions, and leading teams to work in Guatemala.
 Anita is an active member at Cave Spring United Methodist Church in Roanoke, Va.
 She has two sons, one granddaughter and another grandchild due in June, 2014.
-She is married to Dr. James Gooding who practices in Roanoke, Va., and does volunteer work with missions.

 Is a Family Physician who practices in Canajoharie N.Y.
 He attended UCSF